Guide to Inclusive Language

 Capitalize Indigenous when referring to the original inhabitants of an area.

 Do not hyphenate national origins even if they are used as adjectives.
 Irish American, Polish American, Japanese American.

 Native American is preferred unless the individual or group specifies otherwise: She is a member of the Shinnecock Indian Nation.
 In general, use the term Indian to refer to people from India.

 People of color refers to individuals or groups who do not identify as white.
 Do not use the term minority.
 Refer instead to people of color, students of color, etc., or underserved or underrepresented populations.

-Use the inclusive term LGBTQ+, which stands for lesbian, gay, bisexual, transgender and questioning, or queer, and others, as it is more inclusive than LGBTQ.
+Use the inclusive term LGBTQIA+, which stands for lesbian, gay, bisexual, transgender, questioning or queer, intersex, and asexual/agender/allies, and others.

 Use the singular they when referring to someone whose gender is not specified.
-Ze/Hir are gender-inclusive pronouns that can replace he/she and his/her.
-People who are transgender may also have preferred pronouns.
-Justin Vivian Bond uses the nonbinary pronoun “they,” or more simply “V,” rather than the traditional “he” and “she.”
+People who are transgender may also have their own preferred pronouns.
+For example, Justin Vivian Bond uses the nonbinary pronoun “they,” or more simply “V,” rather than the traditional “he” and “she.”
 Ask your subjects and use the pronouns they prefer.

 Use gender-neutral nouns.

 Plural pronouns are becoming more widely accepted as gender-neutral singular pronouns.
 It is permissible to rewrite using a form of they if you cannot rephrase your sentence to be plural rather than singular.

 |Each author was chosen based on his or her research||Authors were chosen based on their research.|